jakegameroff/350notes/README.md

-A sheet of fundamental results and definitions from Prof. Norin's class at McGill, Math 350.
+A sheet of fundamental results and definitions from Prof. Norin's class, [Math 350](https://www.mcgill.ca/study/2023-2024/courses/math-350).